Codeschreibaer/Engine-sound-ai-nalysis/README.md

 ## Challenges

 The current concept's weakness lies in internet connectivity, especially in underdeveloped regions and humanitarian applications.
 The challenge is to develop a practical and conceptual solution that optimally utilizes the handheld device's storage capacity in regional contexts and minimizes dependency on the internet.
-Future Possibilities: In the future, I could expand the project to cover other vehicle types or specific diagnostic functionalities, offering a more comprehensive solution for vehicle maintenance and repair.

 ## What next?